su2code/su2code.github.io/_tutorials/design_features/Inviscid_3D_Constrained_ONERAM6.md

 ### Problem Setup

 The goal of this wing design problem is to minimize the coefficient of drag by changing the shape while imposing lift and wing section thickness constraints.
 As design variables, we will use a free-form deformation approach.
 In this approach, a lattice of control points making up a bounding box are placed around the geometry, and the movement of these control points smoothly deforms the surface shape of the geometry inside.
 We begin with a 3D fixed-wing geometry (initially the ONERA M6) at transonic speed in air (inviscid).
-The flow conditions are the same as for the previous [Inviscid ONERA M6](/tutorials/Inviscid_OneraM6/) tutorial.
+The flow conditions are the same as for the previous [Inviscid ONERA M6](https://su2code.github.io/Tutorials/docs/Inviscid_OneraM6/) tutorial.

 ![Opt.
 ONERA Grid](../../Inviscid_3D_Constrained_ONERAM6/images/onera_grid.png)
 Figure (1): View of the initial surface computational mesh.

 ### Mesh Description

 The mesh consists of a far-field boundary divided in three surfaces (XNORMAL_FACES, ZNORMAL_FACES, YNORMAL_FACES), an Euler wall (flow tangency) divided into three surfaces (UPPER_SIDE, LOWER_SIDE, TIP), and a symmetry plane (SYMMETRY_FACE).
-The baseline mesh is the same as for the previous [Inviscid ONERA M6](/tutorials/Inviscid_OneraM6/) tutorial.
+The baseline mesh is the same as for the previous [Inviscid ONERA M6](https://su2code.github.io/Tutorials/docs/Inviscid_OneraM6/) tutorial.
 The surface mesh can be seen in Figure (1).

 ![Opt.
 ONERA FFD](../../Inviscid_3D_Constrained_ONERAM6/images/onera_ffd.png)
 Figure (2): View of the initial FFD box around the ONERA M6 wing, including the control points (spheres).

 ### Setting a constant Cl mode

 In aeronautical application is common to design at a constant Cl instead of at constant Angle of Attack (AoA).
-In other words, the AoA is introduced as a design variable to achive a particular Cl value.
-SU2 can directly use AoA as design variable but, that method requires to solve an adjoint equation for the Cl constratint.
-The prefered strategy is to run the direct solver in cte.
-Cl mode and the adjoint solver will compute the appropiate derivative for that mode.
+In this case, the AoA is introduced as a design variable to achieve a particular Cl value.
+SU2 can directly use AoA as design variable but, that method requires to solve an adjoint equation for the Cl constraint.
+The preferred strategy is to run the direct solver in cte.
+Cl mode and the adjoint solver will compute the appropriate derivative for that mode.
 The basic setting for running at a constant Cl mode is described below:
 ```
 % -------------------------- CL & CM DRIVER DEFINITION ------------------------%
 %